 In rural Marjofre, Lindenmeyr and two enterprising friends came upon a half-built clinic.
 Seeing she was a traveling medical person, community leaders asked, "Maybe you can help?"

-Today the clinic provides full primary care five days a week, staffed by Haitian doctors and nurses who have a passion for serving
+Today the clinic provides full primary care around the clock, 7 days a week, staffed by Haitian doctors and nurses who have a passion for serving

 the country's most vulnerable -- and a stake in making this